Godfrey22152/Quiz_Game_App-in-Azure-DevOps/README.md

 # Quiz Game Web App Project
-This project is a comprehensive Quiz Application designed to run in a Docker container and deployable to Azure Kubernetes Service (AKS) using Azure DevOps CI/CD pipelines.
+This project is a comprehensive Quiz Application designed to run in a Docker container and deployable to Azure Kubernetes Service (AKS) using Azure DevOps CI/CD pipelines and monitored using self-hosted Prometheus and Grafana.
 The application uses MongoDB for data storage and Flask as the web framework.

 ## Project Structure